 Being deliberate: Moving through life with intention, not on auto-pilot.

 Being accepting: Not thinking about what you wish had happened, or how things could’ve been better, and instead working with what is.

 Seems simple, right?
 Simple, but not easy.
 Day-to-day life involves so many distractions at any given moment; we’re constantly struggling to stay on top of our ever-increasing to-do list.
 Reining in our thoughts to focus on only one thing at a time can seem nearly impossible.
 But with practice, mindfulness can help transform how you work, and how you move through the rest of your life.

-Tips to incorporate mindfulness at work
+5 ways to incorporate mindfulness at work

 Mindfulness at work has demonstrated a number of benefits.
 It reduces stress, improves attention span, and sparks creativity and innovation.
 It leads to better overall well-being, prevents burnout, and reduces employee turnover.